 But the Sabbath had become encrusted with humanly-devised rules.
 No fewer than 39 detailed regulations dictated what people could and could not do on Sabbath.

-For instance, a person was forbidden to transport an object (e.g., a mat) in public more than four cubits which is about six feet or two meters.
+For instance, a person was forbidden to transport an object, such as a sleeping mat, in public for more than four cubits, about six feet or two meters.

 To the Jews persecuting him, Jesus says, “My Father is always at his work to this very day, and I, too, am working.”

-Here’s the issue: “For this reason the Jews tried all the harder to kill him; not only was [Jesus] breaking the Sabbath, but he was even calling God his own Father, making himself equal with God” (5:18).
+“For this reason the Jews tried all the harder to kill him; not only was [Jesus] breaking the Sabbath, but he was even calling God his own Father, making himself equal with God”

-The religious authorities hear Jesus’ claim, but they don’t believe it.
-They ignore the miracle, and deny that Jesus is equal with God.
+The religious authorities heard Jesus’ claim but did not believe it.
+They ignored the miracle and denied that Jesus was equal to God.

-Jesus doesn’t alleviate the tension.
-He not only confirms his claim, he emphasizes the unique dynamic relationship between the Father and the Son (John 5:19-29).
-God is at work as Jesus and these religious people were completely missing the point.
+Jesus does not lessen the tension.
+On the contrary, he not only confirms his claim but also emphasizes the unique dynamic relationship between the Father and the Son (John 5:19-30).
+God is at work as Jesus, and these religious people completely missed the point.

 Here’s our other question: “What difference does it make?”